mattlovaglio/toolbar-basic/README.md

 * GitHub Login (Opens Default Browser)
 * Hide Tool-Bar (To turn back on go to: Packages-->Tool Bar-->Toggle)

 By nature, the choice of icons and functionality is fairly opinionated.
 It's not my way of saying **this** is what I feel like **you** should have quick access to.
 I wrote it as a companion to what is at the moment, my workflow in Atom.
 I wanted to share it with anyone that would find it useful.

-Alternatively, if you want a really nice dynamic & customizable package for tool-bar, check out: [Flex-Toolbar](https://github.com/cakecatz/flex-toolbar), written by: [CakeCatz](https://github.com/cakecatz).
+If you want a dynamic & customizable package for tool-bar, check out an alternative: [Flex-Toolbar](https://github.com/cakecatz/flex-toolbar), written by: [CakeCatz](https://github.com/cakecatz).

 : )